Covering the Chronic Medical Conditions of Expat Employees

-Heart Disease: Otherwise known as cardiovascular disease, is a term describing diseases including the heart and blood vessels, whether the blood vessels are affecting other parts of the body.
+Otherwise known as cardiovascular disease, is a term describing diseases including the heart and blood vessels, whether the blood vessels are affecting other parts of the body.
 In many countries, heart disease is the leading cause of death in adults.
 Heart problems can cause a variety of symptoms such as chest pain, fast and pounding heartbeat and irregular heartbeats, or even shortness of breath.
 If diagnosed early, heart problems can be managed in many ways.
-Expats should take diagnostic tests regularly and discuss with doctor about the best treatment options.
+Expats should take diagnostic tests regularly and discuss the best treatment options with their doctor.
 To prevent and control heart disease, expats should stay away from tobacco.
 Another good way to maintain healthy is regular exercises.

 The Dangers of Unseen Medical Conditions